KenjiOhtsuka/note/network/protocol/internet/ip_v6.md

 Once a node (host or router) has discovered a neighbor’s LAN address through Neighbor Solicitation, it continues to monitor the neighbor’s continued reachability.

-Neighbor Solicitation also includes Neighbor Unreachability Detection.
 Each node (host or router) continues to monitor its known neighbors; reachability can be inferred either from ongoing IPv6 traffic exchanges or from Neighbor Advertisement responses.
 If a node detects that a neighboring host has become unreachable, the original node may retry the multicast Neighbor Solicitation process, in case the neighbor’s LAN address has simply changed.
 If a node detects that a neighboring router has become unreachable, it attempts to find an alternative path.

 Finally, IPv4 ICMP Redirect messages have also been moved in IPv6 to the Neighbor Discovery protocol.
 These allow a router to tell a host that another router is better positioned to handle traffic to a given destination.